Remove sensitive content

-The algorithm type of sensitive content will only be resolved when the credit card number in the message is entered correctly (compatible with the pattern defined by a credit card provider) and is preceded and followed by a white space or any other character different than a number, a letter or a plus sign (+).
+The algorithm type of sensitive content will only be recognized when a credit card number inside a message is entered correctly (compatible with the pattern defined by the credit card provider) and is preceded and followed by a white space or any other character different than a number, a letter or a plus (+) sign.

 |Fig. 6.
 Using the credit card number algorithm.|

-Please note that in specific situations, some strings of numbers may be recognized as the proper credit card numbers although they are not.
-Furthermore, such situation may take place in regards to, e.g. personal name records (PNR) in the database of a computer reservation system (CRS) or the technical parameters of devices.
+Please note that in specific situations some strings of numbers may be recognized as proper credit card numbers even though they are not.
+Such situations may take place when a message contains e.g. personal name records (PNR) from a database of a computer reservation system (CRS) or technical parameters of devices.

 |Fig. 7.
 Opening categories / dictionary editor.|

 The window that opens shows the predefined categories containing sensitive content.
-By selecting the dictionary on the left, you can modify it by adding (Fig. 8.), deleting and editing its phrases (Fig. 9.).
+By selecting a dictionary (category) from the list on the left, you can modify it: add (Fig. 8.), delete or edit its phrases (Fig. 9.).

 |Fig. 10.
 Creating a new category.|

-After you select the dictionary and define the phrases, confirm the changes by clicking OK.
-Once you click the Submit changes button in the ribbon of the Administration Panel, CodeTwo Exchange Rules PRO will take the defined action upon the sensitive phrases from all messages that meet the criteria defined in Conditions.
+After you finish defining the phrases in a dictionary, confirm the changes by clicking OK.
+Once you click the Submit changes button on the ribbon of the Administration Panel, CodeTwo Exchange Rules Pro will perform the defined action on the sensitive phrases from all messages that meet the criteria defined in Conditions.